-When a family wishes to receive Section 8 HCV assistance, the family must submit an application that provides the CCHA with the information needed to determine the family's eligibility.
+When a family wishes to receive assistance under the HCV program, the family must submit an application that provides the CCHA with the information needed to determine the family's eligibility.
 HUD requires the CCHA to place all families that apply for assistance on a waiting list.
 When HCV assistance becomes available, the CCHA must select families from the waiting list in accordance with HUD requirements and CCHA policies as stated in the administrative plan and the annual plan.

-The CCHA is required to adopt a clear approach to accepting applications, placing families on the waiting list, selecting families from the waiting list and must follow this approach consistently.
-The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or the CCHA to receive preferential treatment.
-Funding earmarked exclusively for families with particular characteristics may also alter the order in which families are served.
+The CCHA is required to adopt clear policies and procedures for accepting applications, placing families on the waiting list, and selecting families from the waiting list, and must follow these policies and procedures consistently.
+The actual order in which families are selected from the waiting list can be affected if a family has certain characteristics designated by HUD or the CCHA that justify their selection.
+Examples of this are the selection of families for income targeting and the selection of families that qualify for targeted funding.

-HUD regulations require that all families have an equal opportunity to apply for and receive housing assistance, and that the PHA affirmatively further fair housing goals in the administration of the program [24 CFR 982.53, HCV GB p.
+HUD regulations require that all families have an equal opportunity to apply for and receive housing assistance, and that the CCHA affirmatively further fair housing goals in the administration of the program [24 CFR 982.53, HCV GB p.
 4-1].
-Adherence to the selection policies described in this chapter ensures that the PHA will be in compliance with all relevant fair housing requirements, as described in Chapter 2.
+Adherence to the selection policies described in this chapter ensures that the CCHA will be in compliance with all relevant fair housing requirements, as described in Chapter 2.